Displayr/rhtmlEchoLifecycle/README.md

-An R htmlwidget that echoes all function calls. useful for debugging applications that use html widgets.
+An R htmlwidget that echoes all function calls and optionally saves state on an interval.
+Useful for debugging applications that use html widgets.

 How To Interpret Results
 -